--The Microcystins Strip Tests for Finished Drinking Water are for the screening of finished (treated) drinking water samples for the presence of free Microcystins.
-Source drinking water samples containing cyanobacterial cells may also be screened for the presence of free Microcystins; screening for total Microcystins (free and cell bound) requires an appropriate cell lysis procedure such as the freeze/thaw method prior to analysis in order to obtain accurate total Microcystins screening results.
-Please contact Abraxis for additional information regarding cell lysis and alternate lysing and testing options for samples containing cyanobacterial cells.
+-The Microcystins Strip Test for Finished Drinking Water is for the screening of finished (treated) drinking water samples for the presence of free Microcystins.
+Water samples containing cyanobacterial cells which are to be screened for total Microcystins content (free and cell-bound) must undergo an appropriate cell lysis procedure, such as the freeze/thaw method, prior to testing to obtain accurate results.
+Please contact Abraxis for additional information regarding cell lysis and alternate lysing and testing options for samples containing cyanobacterial cells and for the screening of marine waters.